egXcoder/news_fetcher/README.md

 ## Ingestion
 - NewsProvider (N classes) knows how to fetch + map ...  [strategy pattern]
+- NewsProviderFactory (1 class) instantiate provider from its sourcename
 - FetchContext (1 class) DTO which will hold last_updated_at + page
 - FetchResult (1 class) DTO which will hold data returned from NewProvider + nextFetchContext
 - FetchContextRepository (1 class) to record fetchcontext in database and to retrieve